ThePinkPanther96/SysAdmin-Toolbox/Office365/README.md

 ### Additional details and examples are provided in the code.

-## Configuration
+## Usage
-Here are examples for few of the key functions in the code:
+Here are examples of a few of the key functions in the code:

 #### Use the discretion and examples in 'ConnectProvisioningWebServiceAPI' function for connecting to Office 365 provisioning web service API:
 ```